 When you release an MVP, you release it with the understanding that the UI and UX design will change over time.
 Your Product Designers should gather as much user feedback as possible and refine the user interface to suit the user's sensibilities.
 They may even be able to identify new opportunities to expand functionality and upgrade the product further.

 Most people do not like change.
-Giving an ability to make an incremental, but small change takes them on a journey and opens up to constructive conversations.
-All transformation teams take time and very often it is a lot better to start with an MVP rather than a revolution that will disrupt your business.
-That gives people time to adjust and reap benefits from chunks of functionality, without the fear of overwhelming change.
+Giving an ability to make an incremental, but small change takes them on a journey and opens up constructive conversations.
+All transformation teams take time, and very often, it is a lot better to start with an MVP rather than a revolution that will disrupt your business.
+That gives people time to adjust and reap benefits from chunks of functionality without the fear of overwhelming change.

-Building an MVP is a very specific development process, and there are many ways to do it wrong.
+Building a Minimum Viable Product (MVP) is a particular development process, and there are many ways to do it wrong.
 I have listed some common mistakes below:

 Many project owners believe that the MVP should be shiny and bug-free.
 This is the exact opposite of what an MVP is.
 Remember, you are building a basic product that is just functional enough to provide value to the user.